 Strike's Apurimac Project is located only 20km from the city of Andahuaylas.
-The proposed railway (approximately 570km in length) would provide a direct link from the Project to an established mineral export port, significantly improving the development prospects for a 20Mtpa iron ore mine.
+The proposed railway (approximately 570km in length) would provide a direct link from the Project to an established mineral export port, significantly improving the Project's development prospects.
+The preliminary railway route proposed by the MOTC (refer Figure 1) almost exactly mirrors the railway route proposed by SKM for Strike in 2008.